bluemont/kria/README.md

 ## Message Terminology

 This section is intended for developers who want to dig into the internals of Kria.
+(It may also be helpful in understanding how the Riak protocol buffer interface works.)

-I go into some detail about the message components because Basho's [terminology of a Riak Protocol Buffer message][Riak-PB] is somewhat unclear.
+Here, I go into some detail about the message components because Basho's [terminology of a Riak Protocol Buffer message][Riak-PB] is somewhat unclear.
 That documentation uses the term 'message' for both the protobuf part and the entire data structure.
 This is confusing, especially when you need to be clear